IUREDCap/redcap-etl/docs/UserGuide.md

 (the names of the tables, and column names and types of each table) forms a database schema.
 Workflows used a merged database schema for their tasks that load data to the same database.

-1. For each database specified (workflows can specify more than 1), create a merged database schema that consists of all the tables created by each tasks that use the database
+1. For each load database (workflows can specify more than 1), create a merged database schema that consists of all the tables created by each tasks that use the database
 2. For each task, in order that the tasks are defined: